Daska election declared void

 ISLAMABAD: The Election Commission of Pakistan Thursday declared the NA-75, Daska by-election as void and ordered fresh poll/re-poll in the entire constituency on March 18, 2021.

-The five-member bench, headed by Chief Election Commissioner (CEC) Sikandar Sultan Raja, announced the short order here, to be followed by a detailed one.
-The verdict was announced after resuming hearing Thursday (which was held earlier Tuesday), and reserving the judgment till 3:00pm afternoon in relation to the application filed by the PML-N candidate Syeda Nosheen Iftikhar and then announced the order.
+The five-member bench, headed by Chief Election Commissioner (CEC) Sikandar Sultan Raja, announced the short order here, to be followed by the detailed one.
+The verdict was announced after resuming hearing Thursday (which was held earlier Tuesday), and reserving the judgement till 3:00pm afternoon in relation to the application filed by the PML-N candidate Syeda Nosheen Iftikhar and then announced the order.

 The commission said in the order, “The arguments heard and record perused.
 From the perusal of available record produced by the parties, the returning officer as well as collected by the commission through different sources, we have come to the conclusion that conducive environment was not available for the candidates and voters of the constituency and the poll in the constituency has not been conducted honestly, justly, fairly and in a transparent manner, incidents of murders, firing, injuries, bad law and order situation, creating harassment to voters and other circumstances leading to make the process of result doubtful/unascertainable.
 This commission in exercise of powers under Article 218(3) of the Constitution read with Section 9 (1) of the Elections Act, 2017, declares the poll held on February 19, 2021 in NA-75, Sialkot-IV as void and orders fresh poll/re-poll in the entire constituency on March 18, 2021.”